BrownCSCI1430/glossary/COURSE_CONTENT.md

 An edge is a place of rapid change in the image intensity function.\
 This change can be in overall brightness, or in colors &mdash; consider a sudden jump from #FF0000 (red) to ##00FF00 (blue).\
 \
+Edges are "high-frequency content" &mdash; that is, they correspond to the image's high frequency components.

+### Edge Detection via Taking the Derivative

-Because of their association with _high rate of change_, edges correspond directly to **extrema in the first derivative of image signals**.
+Because of their association with _high rate of change_, edges correspond directly to **extrema in the first derivative of image signals**.\
+However, because of the presence of noise, we can't simply take the derivative of an image &mdash; it must first be smoothed (e.g. with a Gaussian filter).

+### 1D Gaussian Filter

+A Gaussian filter is a filter whose shape in the spatial domain is a Gaussian function.\
+Interestingly, its Fourier transform (i.e. its shape in the frequency domain) is simply another Gaussian (with inverted sigma). \
+**It is thus useful as a low-pass filter, e.g. for _blurring/smoothing_**.\
+\
+Even though the Gaussian function is technically of infinite extent, in practice, it is effectively zero three standard deviations away from the mean, which is why we can approximate it fairly well with discrete Gaussian kernels.

+### 2D Gaussian Filter

+The above holds true for the 2D Gaussian filter.\
+2D Gaussian filters are **separable**.

+### The 1st Derivative of a Gaussian

+Recall that in order to find edges, we need to (1) **blur** (convolve by a Gaussian), then (2) **differentiate** (convolve by a kernel which achieves differentiation).\
+Since convolution is [**differentiable**](https://en.wikipedia.org/wiki/Convolution#Differentiation), we can combine these two steps, and instead convolve our image by the 1st derivative of a Gaussian.

 ### Detection and Localization